 Watch your dogs if you're Truffle Hunting!

 Here is some information on how to distinguish the amanita mushrooms from other mushrooms.
 Mushroom identification is half the battle!
-And here is a sad example of fatal mushroom poisoning and why it's super important to watch your pet in the woods this spring.
+And here is a sad example of fatal mushroom poisoning and why it's super important to watch your pet in the woods.

 Have you ever called the animal poison control center?
 What was your experience like caring for your pet after toxic mushroom ingestion?
 Please let us know in the comments.